 If you’ve previously had a buy to let property that’s been repossessed, lenders may take a more lenient stance.
 Landlords can often be victims of rogue tenants who simply don’t pay their rent.
 If you’ve been in this situation but can document an otherwise good financial profile, it can certainly help your application.

-Many applicants are surprised when we tell them that payday loans can have a negative impact on your mortgage.
-Using a payday loan simply doesn’t bode well with lenders.
+Many applicants are surprised when we tell them that payday loans can have a negative impact on mortgage approval.
+Using payday loans simply doesn’t bode well with lenders.

-Financial experts will agree that using payday loans should be a last resort measure.
-This is usually because of extortionate interest rates, which will usually put borrowers in further financial difficulty.
+Financial experts will agree that using payday loans should be a last resort.
+This is usually because of extortionate interest rates, which typically puts borrowers in further financial difficulty.

 By using payday loans, it gives lenders the view that you’re not financially stable.
 The use of such loans will also be present on your credit file.
 If you’ve used payday loans within the last year, you may find it difficult to find a mainstream lender and would perhaps need a specialist.